Skip to main content

 Director.
 The term “director” means the director of long-term planning and sustainability.

 Energy supply.
-The term “energy supply” means (i) power plants and any other facilities that generate energy that is used in the city; (ii) infrastructure that transmits or distributes energy that is used in the city; (iii) any fuels that are used in buildings or facilities in the city; and (iv) distributed generation sources of electricity, including cogeneration and energy storage facilities that are used in the city.
+The term “energy supply” means: (i) power plants, renewable energy facilities, and any other facilities that generate energy that is used in the city; (ii) infrastructure that transmits or distributes energy that is used in the city; (iii) any fuels that are used in buildings or facilities in the city; and (iv) distributed generation sources of electricity, including cogeneration and energy storage facilities that are used in the city.

 Environmental justice area.
-The term "environmental justice area" has the same meaning as such term is defined in section 3-1001 <https://codelibrary.amlegal.com/codes/newyorkcity/latest/NYCadmin/0-0-0-1690> of the administrative code of the city of New York.
+The term "environmental justice area" has the same meaning as such term is defined in section 3-1001 <https://codelibrary.amlegal.com/codes/newyorkcity/latest/NYCadmin/0-0-0-1690> of the administrative code.

 Non-structural risk reduction approach.
 The term "non-structural risk reduction approach" means a program, policy, process, or incentive to safeguard communities from climate hazards or to remove a structure from a location at risk of a climate hazard, including wetlands preservation, creation, and restoration, densification in areas that are not prone to flooding, or other similar concepts.

 Resiliency and adaptation measure.
-The term "resiliency and adaptation measure" means a measure to enable a community or structure to withstand or avoid a climate hazard, including but not limited to a rip rap, groin, breakwater, levee, floodwall, marsh, wetland, erosion control method, natural resource beach nourishment and restoration, floodproofing, weatherization, cooling measures, rain garden, drainage improvement, water detention structure, permeable pavement, tree planting, reflective roof, shade structure, building retrofits, or green roof.
+The term "resiliency and adaptation measure" means a measure to enable a community or structure to withstand or avoid a climate hazard, including but not limited to a rip rap, groin, breakwater, levee, floodwall, marsh, wetland, erosion control method, natural resource beach nourishment and restoration, floodproofing, weatherization, cooling measure, rain garden, drainage improvement, water detention structure, permeable pavement, tree planting and urban forest maintenance and expansion, reflective roof, shade structure, building retrofit, or green roof.

 k.
-No later than April 22, 2026, and no later than April 22 every 4 years thereafter, the director shall include a long-term energy plan in the annual report on the city’s long-term planning and sustainability efforts required by subdivision f of this section.
+Long-term energy plan.
+No later than April 22, 2027, the director shall publish a long-term energy plan.
+No later than April 22, 2029 and no later than every 4 years thereafter, the director shall include any subsequent long-term energy plan in the report on the city’s long-term planning and sustainability efforts for that year, as required by subdivision f of this section.
 Such long-term energy plan shall include, but not be limited to:

 1. a review of the current energy supply and capacity;

-2. a summary of the current citywide energy demand and a projection of the future citywide energy demand over the next 4 years, or such longer period as the sustainability advisory board may deem appropriate, including:
+2. a summary of the current citywide energy demand and a projection of the future citywide energy demand over the next four years, or such longer period as the director may deem appropriate, including:

 i. an identification of factors that may affect demand;